jnozzi/cocoadev.com/markdown/FastTextRenderingInNSView.md

 My benchmark test is probably going overboard, having twenty or more changing and redrawing ten times per second.

---General/ShamylZakariya
+--ShamylZakariya

 ----

 Now, that's weird or not?
 As far as I understood, drawAtPoint creates the layoutmanager and text container from scratch everytime, and will most probably do the wrapping as well...
 It's only a convienience method in the end.
-I might be missing something but perhaps you did not implement it the way it should, did you use the General/CircleView example?
+I might be missing something but perhaps you did not implement it the way it should, did you use the CircleView example?
 There you layout the glyphs one for one, but that's only necessary when you want to position them all independently of each other.
 If all you do is draw the string the normal way, it should be even simpler and faster.
 Of course, if you are drawing so few and not very often, why bother indeed.
 Maybe somone with more experience (or insight knowledge) can comment?
 Cheers,
 Alex